 17h00 in the

-The department holds regular postgraduate seminars where students present their work and receive feedback from other students and staff.
-PhD students are required to present a section of their work for discussion at the Doctoral Seminar, which usually happens monthly.
-The candidate's work is circulated in advance and the group of students and staff gather to discuss the work and deliver constructive feedback.
-Postgraduates at any level are encouraged to present their work at the Postgraduate Colloquium.
-The emphasis at the postgraduate seminars is on:
+The department holds regular postgraduate seminars where students are invited to present their work and receive feedback from other students and staff.
+Postgraduates at any level are encouraged to present their work at the Postgraduate Colloquium which happens on alternate Mondays at 13h00 in room 332.